fiko/magento2-nginx-configuration/README.md

-# magento2-nginx-configuration
+# NGINX Configuration
-Configuration for Magento 2 on Nginx
+Configuration for Magento 2 / Laravel / Wordpress on Nginx

 ## How to setup?